Kihumba/private-/D1/D1 JavaScript/Curriculum/18- Introduction to Node JS- Working with Node Modules/README.md

 | Using Node.js for heavy computation will annul all of its (many) advantages. | [ ] | [ ] |
 | Node.js shines when building fast, scalable network applications. | [ ] | [ ] |
 | With Node.js, I can handle a huge number of simultaneous connections with high throughput (thus high scalability).  | [ ] | [ ] |

+### Resources

+- [Seven Things You Should Stop Doing with Node.js](https://webapplog.com/seven-things-you-should-stop-doing-with-node-js/) - Contributed by Bolaji Olajide